 By agreement and Court Order, the IEUA and Watermaster will review and update the Chino Basin recharge master plan every five years starting in 2020.
 This periodic update also ensures the recharge master plan is adaptive.
-That said, the established GRCC and RIPCom meeting process ensures that the new recharge is accounted for and that recharge operations will be revised as necessary to ensure the maximum amount of recharge within the constraints of flood control.
+That said, the established GRCC and h.
+General strategy and potential timeline for obtaining necessary federal, state, and local permits.

+RIPCom meeting process ensures that the new recharge is accounted for and that recharge operations will be revised as necessary to ensure the maximum amount of recharge within the constraints of flood control.